the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 ### Key findings using this method on the three metrics:
 Based on this initial exploration, this method produces similar results as the rule-based and Random Forest methods.

-With this method, word embeddings are not learned.
-For future exploration, pre-training word embeddings on this projects’ specific corpus would probably improve performance (e.g. using S-BERT).
+>Note: For future exploration, pre-training word embeddings on this projects’ specific corpus would probably improve performance (e.g. using S-BERT).
 Another possible improvement on this method would be to use transformers instead of bi-GRU RNN for words and sentence encoders.

 In this case as well, for some statements, the sentences predicted seem to justify a positive metric (indicating the metric is present in the statement) even if labelled given by the annotators in the original ground truth data was negative (indicating the metric is not present in the statement).
 This indicated that the quality of the ground truth data used at this stage needs assessment.
-A manual evaluation informed this of the list of documents where the model was conflicting and the words and sentences important for the prediction.
+This was informed by a manual evaluation of the list of documents where the model was conflicting, as well as the words and sentences important for the prediction.

 ## D. Transformer Based approach
 This method uses a pre-trained transformer model to identify which segments of which supporting text  (as segments of the statements) would require an annotator’s attention to be labelled.
 This method classified statements identified supporting text, and scored statements based on their complexity.
 The latter purpose allowed for creating a list of priority statements that were sent to WikiRate, for manual annotation to augment the ground truth data.